GaryJones/genesis-child-theme-index/README.md

 If your theme gets retired and is no longer available, then submit a pull requests which deletes the respective theme file.

+## What Will Happen With This Data?

+As mentioned, the intent of this project is to collect data for each available Genesis child theme, into one central location.
+That data can then be used, by anyone who wants it, without having to go and do their own research for hours and hours.
+They could:

+* import it into posts or custom post types in their own site and create a review of each one, with affiliate links
+* create a simple interface interface to help themselves or someone else filter down the best theme for a particular project.
+* collect some interesting statistics about the state of the Genesis child theme ecosystem, and potentially use that to influence their own theme-building decisions.

+### Aren't there existing sites that showcase individual theme features already?

+Yes, to some extent:

+ * [GenesisThemes.ca](http://genesisthemes.ca/) 316 entries, but some are pro packs of themes, or plugins, and at least one links to a dead end so not all entries are available themes.
+Very good list of features, all filterable, though things like "Developer License" and "Genesis Theme Options" are redundant.
+ * [Genesis Themes Guide](http://www.genesisthemesguide.com/themes/) - 70 themes, no filters, without finding a theme that has the feature you're looking for and clicking the taxonomy term link.
+Doesn't include all features (Winning Agent has one feature, one category).
+* [Genesis Designr](http://genesisdesignr.com/genesis-child-themes-html5/) - 76 themes, only HTML5.
+Some filters avaible, but limited.
+* [Genesis StudioPress Themes](http://www.genesisstudiopressthemes.com/) - 220+ themes, some filters, but mostly for categories and authors, not features.

+I'd like to work with the creators of these sites in two ways - to have them help establish the "standard" (schema) by which themes can be indexed, and then to find a way to have this data power their sites, for the benefit of everyone.

 ## Credits

 Built by [Gary Jones](http://twitter.com/GaryJ), inspired by remy's work on [mit-license](https://github.com/remy/mit-license).